mxvp/Thesis-Initiatives/overview.md

 Improve and tailor the current state-of-the-art convolutional neural networks for image classification (ResNet, DenseNet, VGG, and Google's latest EfficientNetV2) as support for biomedical decision-making.
 Additionally, by combining them with sequencing/methylation data.

+- Methylation profiling plays an important role in subtyping, most commonly for categorizing tumors, but it can also be utilized for other illnesses, such as Alzheimer's disease.
+- Decision-making in medical imaging is experiencing significant improvements due to machine learning techniques, such as convolutional neural networks.
+A holistic model that integrates imaging with sequencing/profiling could lead to even more improvements and warrants further investigation.

+- My comparative analysis of methylation profiling in induced neurons  from Alzheimer's patients: <a href="https://github.com/mxvp/Omics-Analysis-of-Alzheimer-s-Disease/blob/main/paper.pdf" >here</a>
+- My organelle multilabel classifier (work in progress): <a href="https://github.com/mxvp/organelle-image-classification/blob/main/organelle_image_classification.ipynb" >here</a>

-Recent advancements:
+Recent coverage:
 - https://www.nature.com/articles/d41586-023-03072-9
 - https://www.uclh.nhs.uk/news/researchers-applying-ai-make-brain-surgery-safer-and-more-effective

 # 2. Neoantigen Prediction - cancer vaccines

 - Continue building my own custom pipeline <a href="https://github.com/mxvp/NeoLizard" >NeoLizard</a>
-- Train custom machine learning model for predicting MHC-binding sites.
+- Train a custom machine learning model for predicting MHC-binding affinities.
 Compete against MHCFlurry (open source but underperforming), netMHCpan (closed source, good performance).
 - Continued collaboration with NeoLizard / potential collaboration with MyNeo?

 # 3. SOLID technology for genomics